 I achieved the natural appearance of the illustrations by drawing each line by hand using my graphics tablet.
 The varied line weight was achieved by using a combination of custom illustrator brushes and playing with the line-weight settings to enhance the tapered edges to each stroke.
 I carefully edited the line weight of each stroke to draw attention to the prominent features and allow more breathing space for the more detailed areas.

 The owl was based on a few photographs of tawny owls.
-I gathered a lot of references which I combined to ensure I got the characteristics correct, while enabling the illustrated owl to fit well within the circular area between the logo text.
+I gathered a lot of references which were combined to ensure I got the characteristics correct, while enabling the illustrated owl to fit well within the circular area between the logo text.

 The client also requested that oak leaves were incorporated into the logo illustration.
 The initial idea was to have the owl sitting in an oak tree.
 After trying out a few ideas, I quickly realised that this would not read clearly at smaller sizes, as the owl would end up too small to notice within the tree.
 Due to this, I instead illustrated an oak tree branch with a few leaves and acorns for the owl to perch on.